HISTORY OF EMERGENCY MANAGEMENT

 On August 8, 1990, EMAT was administratively dissolved as a corporate charter business by Secretary of State Bryant Millsaps for failing to file the legally required corporation annual report.

 Ed Ellington became EMAT president during the conference in 1990.
-There are no minutes available to support the events in this administration.
+There are only a few minutes available to support the events in this administration.

 In the fall conference in 1991, John Parsons (Tullahoma Emergency Management) became president.
-Linda Templeton was appointed as Secretary.
-There are no minutes available to support the events in this administration.
+Linda Templeton was appointed as Secretary, but the minutes to support this administration have been lost.

 President Dan Vaughn (Jackson-Madison County) assumed office and hosted representatives from TEMA and EMAT to discuss the most serious matters of emergency management.

-Editor’s Note: This meeting was not an official EMAT meeting, although many of the attendees were members of EMAT.
+EDITOR'S NOTE: This meeting was not an official EMAT meeting, although many of the attendees were members of EMAT.
 The meeting was hosted at the EMA in Jackson by the EMAT president and reveals that EMAT service went deep into the operation of county emergency management organizations, usually with members holding multiple positions.
-There are no minutes available to support other events in this administration
+There are no minutes available to support other events in this administration, however, a listing of EMAT officers has been discovered which shows the period of service.

 In the conference at the end of 1993, Bill Travis (Rutherford County) became president.
 There are no minutes available to support the events in this administration.